cjus/node-neo4j-presentation/presentation/readme.md

 We also learned that we actually think in terms of graphs and that graph databases are a natural extension for representing our data models and their relationships.

 If you're building non-trivial applications then familiarity with graph databases should be an asset!
-I invite you to take these next steps.
+I invite you to explore graph databases.

 ## Next steps